Mouthpiece (woodwind): Pirouettes

 A pirouette is a wooden mouthpiece assembly or lip rest used in some European double-reed instruments, including the piffero, shawm and rackett.
 In band shawms, it is carried on the staple on which the reed is mounted On the European shawm, the pirouette replaces the loose disc of the oriental surna, presumably to secure lip-control over the cane reed.
-The player presses his lips against the pirouette while holding the reed in his mouth.
+The player presses their lips against the pirouette while holding the reed in their mouth.
 This permits control of the reed by the lips without appreciably affecting the amplitude of its vibration.